FALL TOURS FAQS

 The Insider’s Architecture Tours is the best opportunity to experience the interiors of private residences.
 Some, but not all, properties on Piazzas and Gardens Tours may allow guests a look inside.
 Walking Tours do not include any private properties.

 There can be a great range in the age of the houses on each tour, from 18th-century dwellings to modern interpretations.

 October in Charleston can bring a range of weather experiences.
 Days can be hot and evenings can be cool.
 Guests may be more comfortable with a jacket or sweater.

 How do I decide on a tour?
 Which tour is better?
 Tell me more about a tour.

-Neighborhoods and streets differ.
-Please note the description of each.
-The houses will vary from historic 18th century to modern and will include numerous architectural styles.
+Charleston’s neighborhoods and streets are each unique!
+Please note the description of each tour.
+The properties on tour will vary from 18th-century houses to modern interpretations and will include numerous architectural styles.